visual-framework/vf-core/tools/vf-component-library/src/site/updates/2020-09-11-communicating-more.md

 ---
 title: Automating our update notifications
-subtitle: The Visual Framework 2.0 is maturing and we're working to do a better job communicating release notes.
+subtitle: The Visual Framework 2.0 is maturing and we're working to do a better job communicating changes and individual component release notes.
-date: 2020-09-09 11:24:50
+date: 2020-09-11 11:24:50
 tags:
   - posts
   - changelog
 layout: layouts/post.njk
 ---

-Here on our blog you can now expect to find what's new in each release of components.
+Here on [this blog]({{ '/updates' | url }}) you can now expect to find what's new in each release of components.

 How we've automated it.